 Number one rule is to restrict puppy’s unsupervised access to your home.
 The biggest mistake anyone can make is to bring your new Pomeranian baby home, let baby run around your home for a few days going to potty anywhere and then deciding to start potty training.

 Your home will smell like puppies potty place everywhere and your task will be a lot harder and slower to achieve.
-The Pomeranian puppy is kept in a playpen with clean newspaper down, food, water and a comfortable bed at the other end of the playpen.
+The Pomeranian puppy is kept in a playpen with clean newspaper down or puppy training pads, food, water and a comfortable bed at the other end of the playpen.
 The Pomeranian puppy sleeps in this area and when I have to go out I leave the baby Pomeranian confined to the playpen.
 As soon as puppy wakes up I take him or her outside to the area I want puppy to use as a potty area.

 I also take puppy to this area after meals and reward puppy when he or she has done the right thing with heaps of cuddles and tell puppy how clever and good he or she is.
 This takes a lot of patience and you must persevere, but doing this right in the first few weeks will pay in the long term.
 Accidents do and will happen.

-DO NOT SMACK PUPPY OR ATTEMPT TO RUB HIS NOSE IN HIS ACCIDENT.
+DO NOT SMACK PUPPY, SCREAM AT OR ATTEMPT TO RUB HIS NOSE IN HIS ACCIDENT.

 Immediately take puppy to the potty area.
 Clean up the accident immediately and ensure there is no lingering smells or puppy will use this area again and again.
 If your puppy has been using a rug or newspaper you can place either item in the place outside you want baby to use as the potty area.
 The smell will help the puppy associate this area with going to the toilet.